real-logic/aeron/aeron-archive/README.md

  live stream for cut over if the consumer is fast enough to keep up.

 - **Replicate:** recordings can be replicated from a source to destination archive with the option to follow on with a live stream when the source is multicast.
-When using replication it is necessary to configure the replication channel for thedestination archive with `aeron.archive.replication.channel`.
+When using replication it is necessary to configure the replication channel for the destination archive with `aeron.archive.replication.channel`.

+- **Recording Storage Maintenance:** Manage the storage of large recordings by performing purge, detach, or delete operations on the beginning of recordings.

 Usage
 =====